 In the late 1980s Dr. Holmes Morton, a Harvard trained pediatrician, was pursuing a biochemical fellowship at the Children’s Hospital of Philadelphia (CHOP).
 During the fellowship, he diagnosed an Amish child with Glutaric Acidemia type-1 (GA-1).
 He would then go on to diagnose another 16 patients from the Amish community with GA-1 as well as individuals with another rare disorder called Maple Syrup Urine Disease (MSUD) in Lancaster’s Old Order Mennonite population.
 These disorders were neurologically devastating and many children suffered greatly from these diseases.

 In order to provide local, affordable services Dr. Morton and his wife Caroline partnered with the local Amish and Mennonite communities to found the non-profit Clinic for Special Children in 1989.
-In 1990, the original post-and-beam style building was raised largely by volunteers from the Plain communities.
-In 2000, an expansion was added to the original building, adding more office and exam room space.
+In 1990, the original post-and-beam style building in Strasburg, PA, was raised largely by volunteers from the Plain communities.
 After many years of distinguished service, Dr. and Mrs. Morton departed the organization in 2016.

 Help us to continue to provide patients with timely, affordable and effective care!